microsoft/api-guidelines/graph/patterns/upsert.md

 ## Issues and considerations

-* The addition of this new pattern (with an alternate key) to an existing API does not represent a breaking change.
-However, some API producers may have concerns about accidental usages of this new pattern unwittingly creating many new resources when the intent was an update.
+* Services with existing APIs that use a client-defined key that want to start supporting the `Upsert` pattern may have concerns about backwards compatibility.
-As a result, API producers can use the `Prefer: idempotent` to require clients to opt-in to the Upsert behavior.
+API producers can require clients to opt-in to the `Upsert` pattern, by using the `Prefer: create-if-missing` HTTP request header.
+* `Upsert` can also be supported against singletons, using a `PATCH` to the singleton's URL.
+* Services that support `Upsert` should allow clients to use the:
+  * `If-Match=*` request header to explicitly treat an `Upsert` request as an update and not an insert.
+  * `If-None-Match=*` request header to explicitly treat an `Upsert` request as an insert and not an update.
 * The client-provided alternate key must be immutable after being set.
 If its value is null then it should be settable as a way to backfill existing resources for use in IaC scenarios.
 * API producers could use `PUT` operations to create or update, but generally this approach is not recommended due to the destructive nature of `PUT`'s replace semantics.
 * API producers may annotate entity sets, singletons and collections to indicate that entities can be "upserted".
 The example below shows this annotation for the `groups` entity set.